 But whilst the SDGs can be seen as a great strategic framework for futureproofing the business, their comprehensive nature – 17 goals and 169 targets – can present a challenge.

 So how should companies determine which goals to engage with?

 - Start by assessing which SDGs are material to the business and its stakeholders, identifying the most relevant SDG targets and determining objectives around these, with the aim of optimising business and shared value in the areas of biggest impact and opportunity.

-- Prepare a strategy to ensure these objectives will achieve their intended outcomes, ensuring the necessary incentives and systems and that these can progress can be measured, assessed and reported ? but make sure this is aligned with corporate strategy and don?t assume that a CSR, HR or Comms dept. will be able to exert the necessary influence to deliver it, if production, operations and sales functions are not pulling in the same direction!
+- Prepare a strategy to ensure these objectives will achieve their intended outcomes, ensuring the necessary incentives and systems are in place and that these can progress, be measured, be assessed and be reported – but make sure this is aligned with corporate strategy and don’t assume that a CSR, HR or Comms dept. will be able to exert the necessary influence to deliver it, if production, operations and sales functions are not pulling in the same direction!

-- Finally, there is the matter of measuring, managing and demonstrating attributable impacts, each of which has its own challenges, including how to collect and organise data, how to use data to drive performance and how to communicate and report progress ? all of which is critical to implementing the strategy and realising the value.
+- Finally, there is the matter of measuring, managing and demonstrating attributable impacts, each of which have their own challenges, including how to collect and organise data, how to use data to drive performance and how to communicate and report progress – all of which are critical to implementing the strategy and realising the value.

-And yet so much data still collected on a spreadsheet, sent by email attachment and aggregated manually, with repeated iterations and report extractions.?
-This seems to be particularly the case for social impact, for example where organisations pursue goals through community investment, training or volunteering, resulting in inefficient or ineffective delivery of intended outcomes.
+And yet so much data still collected on a spreadsheets, sent by email attachment and aggregated manually, with repeated iterations and report extractions.
+This seems to be particularly the case for social impact, for example, where organisations pursue goals through community investment, training or volunteering, resulting in inefficient or ineffective delivery of intended outcomes.

 Technology is essentially about better ways of doing things, and web-based technology is arguably the single most significant innovation for advancing corporate sustainability and the SDGs, the full potential of which has yet to be realised.
 Quite simply, companies need to make better use of it, now more than ever.